Kaley Cuoco Shows Off Comical Nightshirt She’s Wearing To Hide ‘Quarantine 15’ During Lockdown Interview

 Kaley Cuoco confessed that she’s pretty much been living in nightshirts lately during a video interview with Jimmy Kimmel.
-She also joked about gaining a little weight while living under lockdown, and she she played show-and-tell with her impressive collection of dogs and mugs.
+She also joked about gaining a little weight while living under lockdown, and she played show-and-tell with her impressive collection of dogs and mugs.

 Jimmy has been filming his late-night talk show from home, and his famous guests have been communicating with him from the comfort of their own abodes.
 This has provided the talk show host with a unique opportunity to give Jimmy Kimmel Live! viewers a glimpse inside celebrities’ homes.